techthumb1/Credit-Card-Feature-Analyzer/README.md

-# Credit Card Fraud Detection Stystem
+# Credit Card Fraud Detection System

 Flask application for feature analysis involving fraud detection and a recommender system for fraud protection services.
 Incorporating the use of SOTA machine learning algorithms and deep learning techniques.